-Towards the end of the millennium saw Lakeland Estates move towards building a McDonald's and a motel here.
-The motel would have had its own dining room.
+Towards the end of the millennium saw Lakeland Estates move towards building a McDonald's and a hotel here.
+The hotel would have had its own dining room.
 These plans were renewed in 2001 and the McDonald's opened shortly after.
-Meanwhile, Lakeland applied to build the motel again in 2004, and then they proposed a larger motel in 2006, which was refused.
+Meanwhile, Lakeland applied to build the motel again in 2004, and then they proposed a larger hotel in 2006, which was refused.

-The patch of land which was originally reserved for the motel back in 1989 is still undeveloped today.
-In 2015, Lakeland Estates placed a sign on it advertising the land as a motel development opportunity.
+The patch of land which was originally reserved for the hotel back in 1989 is still undeveloped today.
+In 2015, Lakeland Estates placed a sign on it advertising the land as a hotel development opportunity.

 |Sleaford (34 miles)||Services on the A15||end of road|